zackees/isolated-environment/README.md

 # Update

-UV came in and change the game.
+UV came in and changed the game.
 Nothing more to be done on this codebase, because I've got a prototype of the successor to isolated-environment currently tested in my advanced-aicode repository.

 It's going to be called iso-env